Land Conservation

 Agricultural Conservation Land Easement Program: Agricultural Land Easements (ALE)

-The ALE is a partnership program and is geared for working landscapes.
+The ALE is a partnership program geared toward working landscapes.
 NRCS provides financial assistance to eligible partners for purchasing Agricultural Land Easements that protect the agricultural use and conservation values of eligible land.
-Eligible partners include Indian tribes, state and local governments and non-governmental organizations that have farmland or grassland protection programs.
+Eligible partners include Indian tribes, state and local governments and nongovernmental organizations that have farmland or grassland protection programs.
 The ALE program will provide up to 50% match for working agricultural lands and 75% where there are grasslands of special significance.
-NRCS does not purchase these easements, rather they contribute to the partner that is acquiring the easement.
-The Rural and Family Lands Protection Program (RFLPP) under the Florida Forest Service has been successfully partnering with the NRCS ALE program, enabling them to leverage their dollars; Water Management Districts and County Land Conservation Programs are also pursuing funding partnerships with the ALE program.
+NRCS does not purchase these easements; rather, they contribute to the partner that is acquiring the easement.
+The Rural and Family Lands Protection Program (RFLPP) under the Florida Forest Service has been successfully partnering with the NRCS ALE program, enabling them to leverage their dollars.
+Water Management Districts and County Land Conservation Programs are also pursuing funding partnerships with the ALE program.

 Kathleen Burchett